 “He said the only way I’d get away from him would be to kill him.”

-I’m always skeptical of remakes, especially remakes of great movies — wouldn’t it make more sense to try to fix a movie that got it wrong the first time?
-This remake of Jacques Tourneur’s legendary 1947 production Out of the Past, one of the best film noirs ever made, is a pleasant surprise for a number of reasons.
+Truth be told, I’m always skeptical of remakes, especially remakes of great movies — wouldn’t it make more sense to try to fix a movie that got it wrong the first time?
+This remake of Jacques Tourneur’s legendary 1947 production Out of the Past, one of the best noir films ever made, is a pleasant surprise for a number of reasons.

 Directed by Taylor Hackford (An Officer and a Gentleman) from a script by Eric Hughes (White Nights), Against All Odds does a superb job updating the story to the ’80s.
 I thought all the changes made sense.
 I particularly liked how this version connects the main characters with one another.
 Furthermore, all the characters have been given clear motivations — the 1947 movie left many things unexplained.

 I also loved the fact that the romance was amplified.
 Despite being a bona fide neo-noir, Against All Odds is first and foremost a love story.
 The love scenes are pretty steamy, and Jeff Bridges and Rachel Ward have insanely good chemistry.
-Their crazy, passionate love affair is believable — they are good, but deeply flawed people, two misfit toys who unexpectedly find comfort and hope in each other’s arms.
+Their crazy, passionate love affair is believable — they are deeply flawed, but essentially good people, two misfit toys who unexpectedly find comfort and hope in each other’s arms.

 The supporting cast complements Bridges and Ward outstandingly.
 James Woods is always a great heavy.
 It was fun to see veteran Richard Widmark as a corrupt politician.
 After all, he started his career as one of noir’s most unforgettable villains in the classic Kiss of Death.
 Athlete-turned-actor Alex Karras (Victor/Victoria) plays a football coach, Swoosie Kurtz (Dangerous Liaisons) plays a secretary who helps Bridges nail the bad guys and Dorian Harewood (Sparkle) plays Woods’s henchman.